inferno-framework/inferno-reference-server/README.md

 Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
 You should be able to go to localhost:8080 to see information about the fhir server

-To populate the database with sample data, run `ruby upload.rb` Note: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb is correct
+To populate the database with sample data, run `ruby upload.rb` *Note*: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb is correct

 ## Using with Apps

-Currently, there is no regestration process.
+Currently, there is no registration process.
 To use with an app, just use the default client ids:

 To use as a public client, use `SAMPLE_PUBLIC_CLIENT_ID` as the client id